-It’s a little weird to write about myself [as myself] but here goes.
-Let’s see..
-I spend lots of time with the love of my life – Kae.
-We’re Christians, so that identity shapes the rest of life.
-We pray, worship, read, write, think, bike, cook, travel, sip coffee, and do our best to enjoy the journey of life and invest ourselves in the lives of others in our congregation and community.
+What do I do with my time?
+I garden, read, write, think, pray, worship, bike, cook, travel, sip espresso, and do my best to enjoy the journey of life and invest ourselves in the lives of others in our congregation and community.

-To get here, I initially thought I’d use a U-Haul.
-It was over $4000, so I thought I’d see what I could buy for that much.
+Taking a look back a few years, I moved with my family from Silicon Valley in 2020.
+I initially thought I’d use a U-Haul, but it was the pandemic, so expensive – over $4000.
+So I thought I’d see what I could buy for that much.
 This is the little Isuzu turbo diesel I ended up buying to get our stuff home.
 I made about $50 when all was said and done and sold!

-Regarding my life in pastoral ministry, I have done a lot within the realm of ministry – a little bit of everything.
-Ever since I was baptized at age 13 I have felt a pull to serve in vocational ministry, and it has been a central aspect of my identity and life for about 2/3 of it [I’m 37 as I update this portion of my blog].
+Regarding my life in pastoral work, I have done a lot within the realm of ministry – a little bit of everything.
+Ever since I was baptized at age 13 I have felt a pull to serve in vocational ministry, and it has been a central aspect of my identity and life for 2/3 of it [I’m 39 as I update this portion of my blog].

 During my early years I worked closely with high school students and in pastoral care at Grace Episcopal Church in East Grand Rapids for several years, and there I learned about the church year, liturgy, and being someone who is seen as a ministry leader.
 Next came a God-directed transition to serve in a different local church called RiverTree Community Church which was part of the Reformed tradition, another new experience in the world of church.
 I led worship together alongside a committed team of talented volunteers.
 I also did preaching/teaching.